Lone Survivor: Historical accuracy

 Luttrell's book and the film both suggest that the SEALs decision to release the goat herders led to their subsequent ambush - yet according to Gulab, people throughout the area heard the SEALs being dropped off by helicopter, and the Taliban proceeded to track the SEALs' footprints.
 Other villagers recounted to Gulab that the Taliban found the SEALs while the debate over the goat herders was taking place and that the Taliban then waited for a more opportune time to attack.
+Additionally, in the film Murphy makes the decision to let the herders go following a debate by the SEAL team.
+In the book however the decision to let them go was decided by a vote, with Luttrell and Murphy voting to let them go, Axelson voting to kill them, and Dietz abstaining.

 The film shows Luttrell (Wahlberg) being able to walk after the Taliban's ambush on the four-man SEAL team.
 In reality, Luttrell explained that his legs were numb immediately after the ambush, and when feeling did return to them, the pain from the shrapnel in his legs made it too painful to walk; he had to crawl seven miles looking for water and sanctuary.
 Luttrell also said that he did not witness the MH-47 Chinook helicopter being shot down, as seen in the film.
 At the end of the film, the Pashtun villagers fight off a Taliban attack in a firefight that never actually happened.
 In reality, the Taliban fighters were outnumbered by the villagers and had no intentions of attacking the village.
 They did, however, enter the room where Luttrell was being kept and physically beat him, before being pressured to leave by the village elder.
 Luttrell also did not go into cardiac arrest after he was rescued, nor was he near death, as seen in the film.

+In the film the MH-47 Chinook is shown getting shot down by a RPG-7.
+In reality the MH-47 Chinook was hit by a SA-7 surface to air missile.

 In his book, Luttrell claims that Ahmad Shah was "one of Osama bin Laden's closest associates".
 The film's production notes add to this mistake, calling Shah "a high-level al Qaeda operative".
 Shah was not actually a member of al Qaeda, nor did he know bin Laden.
 Rather, Shah was a local militia leader with ties to the Taliban.
 In the film, Shah is said to have killed twenty Marines in the week before Operation Red Wings.
 Although Shah did in fact participate in multiple attacks against U.S. forces prior to the events of Lone Survivor, there is no evidence to suggest that he had been responsible for the deaths of any American service members.
 Only five Marines had died in combat in the entire war up to that point, and only two U.S. service-members were killed in Kunar Province in the months leading up to Operation Red Wings.